Important May 15, 2023 Deadline Reminder for Norfolk Southern Corporation: Kessler Topaz Meltzer & Check, LLP Reminds Norfolk Southern Corporation (NYSE: NSC) of Securities Fraud Class Action Lawsuit

-/EIN News/ -- RADNOR, Pa., March 29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of Ohio (Eastern Division) against Norfolk Southern Corporation (“Norfolk Southern”) (NYSE: NSC).
-The action charges Norfolk Southern with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Norfolk Southern’s materially misleading statements and omissions to the public, Norfolk Southern’s investors have suffered significant losses.
+RADNOR, Pa., March 29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of Ohio (Eastern Division) against Norfolk Southern Corporation ("Norfolk Southern") NSC.
+The action charges Norfolk Southern with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Norfolk Southern's materially misleading statements and omissions to the public, Norfolk Southern's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR NORFOLK SOUTHERN LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/norfolk-southern-corporation?utm_source=PR&utm_medium=link&utm_campaign=nsc&mktm=r